Women of San Pedro Sula, Honduras

 - Meet Yanori

 Yanori pronounced Janori is 24 years old.
-She has 1 son.
+She has 1 son named Alex.
 She is so grateful to sew quilts because she has no money.
-The father of her son has a job but he does not always give her money for food so she knows she needs to provide for him herself.
-Her son is in kindergarten and he is doing school online.
-She is grateful to have this work so she can help him and stay at home.
+The father of her son has a job but he does not always give her money for food, so she knows she needs to provide for him herself.
+Her son is in kindergarten and just barely went back to in person school.
+She is grateful to have this work because she was able to reroof her home recently and buy a new refridgerator.
+One thing she is saving to purchase is a new stereo.

 - Meet Kendy.